ISDuBA/ISDuBA/docs/keycloak.md

  * reviewer
  * source-manager

-An overview of roles can be found within [the roles documentation](./roles.md)
+An overview of roles can be found within [the roles documentation](./roles.md).
+There are no further changes necessary to the created roles.

 ## Groups
 Which advisories any given user can access is regulated by their keycloak groups.
 Group access rights are additive, meaning a user has all rights of every group they are part of.